code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 ===================

 The SMGR parameter file is an XML (text) file that describes studies and cases involved in the SMGR process.
+The default name is `smgr.xml`.

 ```{.xml}
 <?xml version="1.0"?>